maxifrei6/wardrobe_detection_yolo/README.md

 # YOLO Wardrobe Detection

-This is an ongoing personal project focused on building a custom YOLOv8 object detection model to identify various wardrobe items (shirts, t-shirts, pants, and shoes) from images.
+This is an ongoing personal project focused on building a custom YOLOv8 object detection model to identify various wardrobe items (e.g. shirts, t-shirts, pants, and shoes) from images.

-The goal is to create a lightweight, deployable model (target: Raspberry Pi 5) capable of recognizing different categories of clothing based on manually collected and labeled image data.
+The goal is to create a lightweight, deployable model (target: Jetson Orin Nano) capable of recognizing different categories of clothing based on manually collected and labeled image data.

 ---